Experiencing Our Feelings - Counselling London

 Watching Ourself From Afar Closing down inside is our form of adaptation, protection to help us survive as a means of escape, yet we can remain there if we feel the world is unsafe, hostile.
 Often as our default, it can seem as if we are somewhere else looking back or forward either sad or stuck about the past, longing to reach a destination yet not living in the present moment with choice, experiencing the journey.
 Our nervous system may be in shock and anaesthetising ourself against overwhelming emotions, stress, we may frequently withdraw into our own world, zone out as a natural way of adapting and cutting off until we feel safe, secure and stable.
 Others may feel like an empty shell, often go blank (our mind going blank also), feel in a state of inertia, frozen - maybe fleeing our body as if dead inside, in a zombie-automation state, lost or stuck inside.
 Closing down our emotions, we may feel emotionally distant, be in a fuzzy state, as if we have put our life on hold.
 Disengaged, sometimes it can seem as if we are in some sort of daydream, or as if we are watching ourself from afar, yet feel we have no control over our situation, have a vague sense that something is missing.
 For some of us this may be linked to ADHD/ADD, autism, our stress, fear, anxiety or old trauma, wounds, terrors and stuck in our survival mode.
 And we may continue to use these ways, to protect ourselves from overwhelming or difficult things, threats now (this may also include how we codependently relate in our relationship).
 Detached from reality (or ourselves) at times, as if sleepwalking in life, we may be physically there but mentally somewhere else, feel chaotic in some ways yet ordered in others.
 We may be drawn to inanimate things (e.g. our mobile, computer), unhelpful habits or addictions.
 Others may have a sense of dissociation, feel disconnected inside, become easily distracted at times (see also Connecting, Disconnecting, Reconnecting, Interconnectedness), struggle to sense our physical sensations, senses (see also Re-Connecting To Who We Are, Being Grounded & Secure, Inhabiting Our Body, Standing Up For Ourself), feelings, emotions, personal will, even behaviours as somehow not belonging to our sense of self or identity as if we are not quite here, present and this may also be experienced when we are sexual.
 It can be as if can't reach ourself, that we are beyond the reach of others, as if frozen inside.
 Lacking our will and momentum, we may procrastinate, feel uneasy when interacting with others and not be very spontaneous, lose our sense of humour, playfulness, light-heartedness, laughter.
 We may struggle to recognise our self, be in some sort of temporary fugue state, as if we have a sense of depersonalisation (or be on a spectrum from constant fear to disruption) - locking out aspects of our personality (including our body, mind, feelings, sexuality, spirituality), an adaptive, automatic mechanism of the mind, shaping our conscious self.
 We may also have difficulty remembering experiences yet experiencing the unreality of our sense of self and the world around us as if we feel far away from it so we may also experience an unreality of our surroundings, de-realisation, where it can be as if our life has flatlined, very much on an even keel as if others or even our self find it hard to reach us.

 Spacing Out, Tuning Out, Drifting Off, Numbing Our Feelings, In A Daze, Lethargy - Closing Off, Shutting Down, Bottling Things Up, Switched Off Sometimes we may need our own space at times to manage our overwhelming thoughts, feelings, hurt, pain, old traumas, grief.
 Our nervous system may be overwhelmed or in shock.
 We may go into a flight or freeze mode or experience paralysis over making decisions.
 Struggling to live in the moment, we may also need to retreat into our cave to protect ourselves or reflect.
 (Yet for some this reflection may turn into repeatedly going over old ground, or worrying about future scenarios.)
 How we communicate what we feel and what we need may be important.
 Some of us may have got too comfortable (e.g. in our state of independence), remain stuck or lost there for longer that is good for us or others, struggling to bring what's inside, out.
 And on the outside we may continue to keep busy through our distractions or some may turn to binging on unhelpful habits, addictions including food for comfort, pornography yet inside feel emotionally numb as if thinking on autopilot with no time to reflect.
 Flooded by emotions, we can turn ourself on and off, yet rarely be present.
 We can drift off somewhere and the therapy can explore this process with us.
-We may lack vitality.
+Lacking vitality, we may feel lifeless, as if our energy has shut down, life force is absent.
 We may have become overly self-reliant, self-sufficient (sometimes to the point of stubbornness) and be hard to reach, yet disconnected inside, maybe disassociated, in a daze, as if in a daydream, in lockdown as if our body/feelings have closed down and we are just going through the motions, yet in a state of fuzziness.
 Our disassociation may point to difficulties in integrating past feelings, memories, social reactions of others.
 Numbing our own feelings, as if in a bubble - not part of the world, not feeling what we really feel or in a state of suspension, inertia, struggling to notice the life we are experiencing, we may tell ourselves "Don't feel anything" or "Be perfect" and have switched off not only our feelings but maybe our mind goes blank as well.
 It can be as if our brain has shut down as if on automation.
 In limbo or as if in some sort of time lapse, we may have become vacant, distant, as if watching ourself from afar, in flight mode (conversely, we may be good at observing others).
 Going into our cave may be the easy bit (for some it can end up like a sulk).
 Finding our way out, moving towards the light, may be challenging and the therapy can explore this with us, so our feelings don't become de-pressed, feel flat (see also Depression Counselling London - Psychotherapy For Depression).
 Lost or stuck inside, we may also have bottled up our tears.
 Struggling to open up emotionally, repressing, suppressing our feelings, maybe bypassing them, we may be emotionally numb inside, as if we are spaced out, can't feel, are empty of emotion (or for others our emotions may lay hidden just underneath the surface, as if waiting to come out - see also Emotional Void, Emotionally Blocked, Emotional Freedom - Embracing Our Emotions).
 We may struggle with having empathy not only for others but for ourself.
 Feeling as though we don't (or can't) fit anywhere, we may have become lethargic, numbed ourself, switched off, which has become a cutting off, as if a part of us has frozen, expressing life's mundaneness.
 As if every day merges into one we may frequently daydream, keep our feelings hidden from our self, lost our passion, desire, focus, struggling to give ourselves the attention we need (see also Counselling For ADHD, Counselling For ADD - Familiar Experiences).
 We may withdraw, disengage or become remote, close off our heart (including in our relationship), become cynical, unreachable or desensitised, maybe worrying about being real inside.
 Procrastination may follow.
 What we ignore, deny or disown (including any guilt or shame) doesn't seem to go away.
 Sometimes our numbness can be our inner child's way of not feeling our inner abandonment.
 (See also The Pain & Joy Of Life - Opening Our Heart To Heal Love)

 Numbing Our Feelings - Other Reactions At our core we may describe our numbness as emotionless, as if at time we are living on another planet.
 In order to numb our feelings, some of us may put all our energy into work.
 Others may remain in a fog, detached, go numb by turning to unhelpful habits or addictions.
 When we feel numb, empty inside, our conscious, unconscious intention may be to avoid pain, yet we also end up avoiding happiness.
 Others may do the opposite through chasing feelings, masochistically enjoying painful or tedious situations, so at least we can feel something.
 We may find it hard to access our joy, gratitude, happiness, vulnerability, tenderness, fragility and avoid intimacy or grieving what we need to grieve (see also Accessing Our Feelings, Embracing Our Feelings, Fully Feeling Our Feelings - Allowing Our Emotions To Flow, Healthily Expressing Feelings)